 In the event that applicants cannot be prioritised using the tie-breaker above because the distance measurements are the same, the Authority will use random allocation to decide which children will be offered the remaining places.
 This will be done electronically using the Authority's admissions software.

 Admission decisions

-Decisions to refuse admission to a voluntary controlled or community school will be made by officers of the Children's Services Authority.
+Decisions to refuse admission to a community or voluntary controlled school will be made by officers of the Children's Services Authority.

 Admissions criteria for Frant CE Primary School.